Hooked Fisherman

 Reel quality is entry-level — drag is functional but not refined

-Not suitable for tip-up situations or very large fish
+Not built for tip-up situations or larger fish

 Ugly Stik GX2 Ice Rod 28" Medium Light